 Opening current content under S2O is contingent on the continued upfront commitment of subscribers, by the annual participation deadline for the S2O program.
 MUSE will communicate promptly and clearly regarding the success of the S2O program, immediately following the participation deadline.
 If subscription commitments reach the sustainability threshold by the deadline, MUSE will disseminate that year’s current content from all S2O-participating titles as OA, as it is published.

-Project MUSE requires that publishers apply a Creative Commons license to their S2O content.
+Project MUSE highly recommends that publishers apply a Creative Commons license to their S2O content.
 To satisfy author demands, we expect most of the MUSE publishers participating in S2O will give their authors the choice of several Creative Commons licenses.
 CC license details will be clearly displayed on article pages and included in metadata as appropriate.

 MUSE will continue to provide COUNTER-compliant statistics to library subscribers, including details on all usage of content that can be authenticated to their institution, whether open or gated.
 Users may discover and connect to open access content in a wide variety of ways and not all usage of OA content may be able to be affiliated to a specific institution.
 MUSE is also working with a number of initiatives dedicated to the collection and reporting of data on open access content use.